Discover the activities not to be missed in this region

-Archaeological discoveries show the presence of man in the valleys of Trentino-Alto Adige after the end of the last glaciation, around 12 000 BC.
-In the Mesolithic period, however, there are certain settlements in the Adige valley, where only a few years ago was found the mummy Ötzi, who would have an age of about 5 300 years.
-In this region there have been many
+Archaeological findings demonstrate the presence of man in the valleys of Trentino-Alto Adige after the end of the last Ice Age, around 12 000 BC: the Palmeri shelter is an evidence of this earlyolithic mountain site.
+In the Mesolithic era, on the other hand, there are certain settlements in the Adige valley, where only a few years ago the mummy Ötzi, who is said to be around 5300 years old, was found.

-The region still preserves many customs and traditions.
-One of the most important in the region, which comes to life in mid-June, is The Fire of the Sacred Heart of Jesus.
-No less important are the village festivals.
+One of the most important in the region, which comes to life in mid-June, is the Sacred Heart of Jesus Fire, which dates back to 1796.